Watching soccer in England is a truly enjoyable experience. I’ve done quite a lot of it myself, making it to 54 clubs and seeing 80 games.

 Why are there some weeks with no league games?

 Generally that’s because of an International Break, when players go home to play for their home countries.
 It could also be due to a big weekend of Cup fixtures.
+Here is a list of all the international breaks for the 2017-18 season.

 Do these schedules change?

 Absolutely.
 The Premier League announces everything for Saturday at 3, then a couple months out many of them get moved to Sunday and Monday for TV.
 Championship games occasionally go to Friday night.
 Sometimes a team will advance in a Cup and have to move a league match.
+Read more about changing schedules.

 How do I decide which game to see?